-In a similar manner, a project manager’s daily routine too involves active communication and bringing different stakeholders up to speed on a project’s status.
+Similarly, a project manager’s daily routine involves active communication and bringing different stakeholders up to speed on a project’s status.
 The difficulty they face though is that not everyone relevant would be available at the same time.

-Even you would have experienced the rigmarole of roping everyone in and getting them to do different things, such as booking the venue, creating party favors, deciding a menu and list of entertaining activities.
+Even you would have experienced the rigmarole of roping everyone in and getting them to do different things, such as booking the venue, creating party favors, deciding a menu, and a list of entertaining activities.

 You would have observed team dynamics when people work together in a group.
 Some members, for example, put in more effort than the others.
-While this can happen for a variety of reasons, from forgetting to follow up on an action item to having too many things to a time crunch.
-The end result?
+In comparison, this can happen for various reasons, from forgetting to follow up on an action item to having too many things to a time crunch.
+The result?
 The group becomes dysfunctional and ends up completing less work in the time given.

 So if you were a project manager, what would you do to ensure everyone is doing their bit?

-For starters, you’d have to confirm that there is sufficient time and effort bandwidth to get all activities in the plan done.
+For starters, you’d have to confirm that there are effective time management skills and effort bandwidth to get all activities in the plan done.
 This way, even if you hit a snag as the date nears, you have a contingency plan in place.
-And secondly, you have to keep an open mind to different suggestions that may turn out to be more practical, so long as the party can successfully remain under budget and within capacity.
+And secondly, you have to keep an open mind to different suggestions that may become more practical, so long as the party can successfully remain under budget and within capacity.

 3. Shopping for amenities

-Stocking up the pantry is a real life project management example, given how it requires us to make a list of the things we need, prioritize how badly it’s needed and then set out to get it.
-But even then, even the best of us are guilty of getting easily distracted, ending up with shopping carts full of unnecessary purchases.
+Stocking up the pantry is a real-life project management example, given how it requires us to make a list of the things we need, prioritize how badly it’s needed, and then set out to get it.
+But even then, the best of us are guilty of getting easily distracted, ending up with shopping carts full of unnecessary purchases.

 For one, you’d need to make sure the store you go to carries the items you need and whether it falls in your price range.
-Purchases would need to be made in time and stocked with the help of an inventory accounting for different individual’s preferences.
+Purchases would need to be made in time and stocked with an inventory accounting for different individual preferences.

 This scenario is routinely encountered by a project manager too.
-Even after a project commences, there is every chance of scope changes requested by the client, causing the project team and their project managers to make a trade off regarding adjusted scope, extended time or compromised quality.
-In this way, controlling purchases is similar to scope management, where the deliverables need to be handed after revising the budget.
+Even after a project commences, there is every chance of scope changes requested by the client, causing the project team and their project managers to make a trade-off regarding adjusted scope, extended time, or compromised quality.
+In this way, controlling purchases is similar to scope management, where the deliverables need to be handed in after revising the budget.

 4. Starting a hobby

-We all have a hobby, be it one that has interested us from childhood or became a recent fascination.
+We all have a hobby, which has interested us from childhood or became a recent fascination.
 Starting a hobby is a prime example of applying project management to your personal life, given the dedication it asks for.
-It requires commitment and genuine investment, as it can scale up in terms of personal time and efforts required to be put in.
+It requires commitment and genuine investment, as it can scale up in terms of personal time and efforts needed to be put in.